sjmisina/election-analysis/README.md

 #### The turnout by county with percentage of total participation in district:
 ![County Results](Resources/PNG/County_Results.png)

-# Overall Summary
 Denver County had the most influence in the election as 82.8% of all ballots cast were from this one county.

-Candidate Diana DeGette won in a landslide by securing 73.8% of all votes tallied in the district.

 #### Analyst's Note:
 This code can be modified to work with any csv file that is in a column format of "ballot_id,county_name, candidate_name" as the line item results.
 You can also modify the output destination by pointing to another path and filename if you choose.